 Greg received a BS in aerospace and mechanical engineering from Princeton University; an MS in mechanical engineering the Massachusetts Institute of Technology (MIT); and an MS from MIT’s Sloan School of Management.

-Christopher is Corporate Vice President of Ortec, Inc., a South Carolina company offering custom manufacturing services for pharmaceutical, medical device and combination products.
+Christopher is the Corporate Vice President of Ortec, Inc., a South Carolina company offering custom manufacturing services for pharmaceutical, medical device and combination products.
 Prior to joining Ortec, Christopher was with Nalco Company where he held several positions in product marketing, international marketing, and strategic mergers & acquisitions.
 He holds a bachelors degree in chemistry from Clemson University and an MBA from Wake Forest University.